This test is done at a medical center or health care provider's office.

 Most people will walk on a treadmill (or pedal on an exercise bicycle).
-About every 3 minutes, you will be asked to walk (or pedal) faster and on an incline (or with more resistance if you are on a bike).
+Slowly (about every 3 minutes), you will be asked to walk (or pedal) faster and on an incline.
 It is like being asked to walk fast or jog up a hill.

 - When your heart is beating at the target rate

 - When you are too tired to continue